Interlibrary loan: Africa

-The South Africa South African Bibliographic and Information Network (SABINET) was developed in 1983 for the purposes of collection development and resource sharing across libraries in South Africa.
+The South African Bibliographic and Information Network (SABINET) was developed in 1983 for the purposes of collection development and resource sharing across libraries in South Africa.

 In Ghana, the Ghana Inter-Library Lending and Document Delivery Network (GILLDDNET) pioneered resource sharing in West Africa.
 The network was replaced in 2004 by the Consortium of Academic and Research Libraries (CARLIGH).

 Central and South America

-Consorcio Iberoamericano para la Educación en Ciencia y Tecnología (ISTEC) is a consortium and resource sharing network of 50 institutions across 17 countries in Latin America and the Iberian Penninsula, with a focus on sharing science and technology materials.
-Many ISTEC member libraries use the ILL software Celsius, which was developed as part of the consortium initiative.
+Consorcio Iberoamericano para la Educación en Ciencia y Tecnología (ISTEC) is a consortium and resource sharing network of 50 institutions across 17 countries in Latin America and the Iberian Peninsula, with a focus on science and technology materials.
+Many ISTEC member libraries use the software Celsius, which was developed as part of the consortium initiative.

-Consorcio de Bibliotecas Universitarias de El Salvador (CBUES) is a resource sharing consortium of institutions on the Atlantic coast, including libraries from Costa Rica, Nicaragua, Mexico and Panama.
+Consorcio de Bibliotecas Universitarias de El Salvador (CBUES) is a resource sharing consortium of institutions in El Salvador with comments that there are other CBUES affiliated institutions along the Atlantic coast, including libraries from Costa Rica, Nicaragua, Mexico and Panama; however only El Salvadorian institutions are listed on CBUES's website.

 Europe

-In France, the PEB interlibrary loan network services over 300 libraries using the SUPEB ILL software.
+In France, the PEB ILL network services over 300 libraries using the SUPEB ILL software.

-In Germany, Gateway Bayern is the interlibrary loan network and tool for Bavarian libraries, including the Bavarian State Library.
+In Germany, Gateway Bayern (GB) is the ILL network and tool for Bavarian libraries, including the Bavarian State Library.

 Asia

-DELNET, the Developing Library Network (formerly the Delhi Library Network), is a large resource sharing network connecting more than 7,700 institutions across India and South Asia.
+National Library of New Zealand (Te Puna Mātauranga o Aotearoa)DELNET, the Developing Library Network (formerly the Delhi Library Network), is a resource sharing network supporting India and South Asia.

 The National Diet Library of Japan serves as a resource sharing hub for Japanese-language materials domestically and internationally.

-Launched in 2000, China Academic Library and Information System (CALIS) is a Beijing-based academic library consortium that facilitates interlibrary loan among research libraries in China.
+Launched in 1998, China Academic Library and Information System (CALIS) is a Beijing-based academic library consortium that facilitates interlibrary loan among research libraries in China.